Mark Indovina Headshot

 3 Credits

-Due to continually rising system complexity, verification has become the critical infection point for complex digital system success or failure.
+Due to continually rising system complexity, verification has become the critical inflection point for complex digital system success or failure.
 In this course students will study various concepts and technologies related to complex digital system verification with an emphasis on functional verification, top down design flows and advanced methodologies.
 The class projects reinforce the lectures material by offering hands-on development of a verification environment for a complex digital system.